ravachol/kew/README.md

 * <kbd>s</kbd> to shuffle playlist.
 * <kbd>a</kbd> add current song to main cue playlist.
 * <kbd>d</kbd> delete current song from main cue playlist.
 This only works if you started cue with no arguments, which loads the main cue playlist.
+* <kbd>p</kbd> to save the currently loaded playlist to a m3u file in your music folder.
 * <kbd>q</kbd> to quit.

 ## License